Employee journey mapping: How to get started (includes template)

 This blog explains the stages of the employee journey, what exactly an employee journey map is and why it’s important, and of course, how to create your own employee journey map.
 I’ve created this guide with learnings from my own experience, and I’ve included tips from John Foster, who led the People Function at brands like IDEO, Hulu, and Truecar and used Employee Journey Mapping as a key component of the employee experience.

-After reading this guide, and with the tools above, you’ll be set up for success when it comes to creating your own employee journey map.
+After reading this guide, and with Journey Designer, you’ll be set up for success when it comes to creating your own employee journey map.

 Let's get started!